Distributionally Robust Statistical Verification with Imprecise Neural Networks: Introduction

 At the heart of our approach is a surrogate performance model of a black-box autonomous system implemented with a novel ensemble technique called \emph{Imprecise Neural Network} (INN)~\citep{{inn,ibnn}}.
 The uncertainty measure provided by the INN guides the sampling process, which alternates with scalable re-training of the INN.
 We pair the INN with a neural-network verification tool \textsc{Sherlock}~\citep{dutta_reachability_2019,dutta_output_2018} to obtain distributional guarantees within a neighborhood of the sampled points.

-We evaluate our approach on 10 case studies of physics simulators (Mujoco, OpenAI Gym~\citep{brockman_openai_2016}) with neural-network perception and control.
+We evaluate our approach on 10 case studies of physics simulators (Mujoco, OpenAI Gym~\citep{brockman_openai_2016}) with neural-network control.
 The experiments show that our uncertainty quantification scales well to higher dimensions, and our approach is more robust to distribution shift than the baseline of conformal prediction.
+We also present results with respect to robust conformal prediction \cite{cauchois2024robust} which is related but distinct from the statistical guarantees presented herein.

 This paper makes four contributions: $1$.
-A novel formulation of distributionally robust statistical verification that enables a combination of statistical and exhaustive guarantees. $2$.
-A scalable active learning algorithm that combines imprecise neural networks with formal verification. $3$.
+A novel formulation of distributionally robust statistical verification. $2$.
+A scalable active learning algorithm that combines imprecise neural networks with formal verification for effective exploration of the input space. $3$.
 A theoretical guarantee on the system's worst-case performance for any distribution in a produced family.
 This allows us to extend our guarantees outside of the training distribution. $4$.
 An experimental evaluation on a variety of autonomy benchmarks from OpenAI gymnasium.